What Professional Studies degrees are available?

 alternatives to taking classes at DBU's main campus?

-DBU has three regional academic centers in the Dallas/Fort Worth area - DBU Hurst-Colleyville, DBU Mansfield, and DBU North in Plano - that offer student services and a wide variety of courses leading to bachelor's and master's degrees.
+DBU has two regional academic centers in the Dallas/Fort Worth area - DBU Hurst-Colleyville and DBU North in Plano - that offer student services and a wide variety of courses leading to bachelor's and master's degrees.

 DBU also offers online courses.
 You can complete